 Pictured just below the phono connections, is a set of component video connections.
 Due to new regulations regarding copy-protection, combined with the introduction and the rapid acceptance of HDMI as the standard for high-definition video transfer, a policy referred to as The Analog Sunset is being enforced which effectively eliminates the practically of component video connections.
 This issue is especially causing headaches for custom installers that have previously wired homes using component video connections for high-definition video connectivity, as now they have to start converting to HDMI, as new components are installed.

-The Composite - Component Input Dilemma
+The Composite - Component Video Input Dilemma

 An additional development regarding the use of Component Video connections, is that a growing number of TVs now combine both composite and component video inputs.
-What this means for consumers is that in a growing number of case going forward, you will not be able to connect both a composite and component video source component to the TV at the same time.
+What this change means for consumers is that in a growing number of cases going forward, you will not be able to connect both a composite and component video source component to the TV at the same time.
 This affects those that have more than one of the following: a VCR, older non-upscaling DVD player, or standard definition cable or satellite box.

 Multi-Channel 5.1/7.1 Channel Analog Audio Connections